What is NIST 800-171 and how does it differ from NIST 800-53?

 Cybercriminals regularly target federal data such as healthcare records, Social Security numbers, and more.
 It is vital that this information is protected when residing on non-federal information systems.
 NIST 800-171 has an implementation deadline of 12/31/2017, which has contractors scrambling.

 Many of the controls contained within NIST 800-171 are based on NIST 800-53, but they are tailored to protect CUI in nonfederal information systems.
-There are 14 “families” of controls within NIST 800-171, but before we delve into those, we should probably discuss Controller Unclassified Information (CUI) and what it is.
+There are 14 “families” of controls within NIST 800-171, but before we delve into those, we should probably discuss Controller Unclassified Information (CUI).

 There are several categories and subcategories of CUI, which you can be view here.
 You may be familiar with Sensitive but Unclassified (SBU) information—there were various categories that fell under SBU—but CUI replaces SBU and all its sub-categories.
 CUI is information which is not classified but in the federal government’s best interest to protect.

 NIST 800-171 Requirements

 As we mentioned above, there are 14 classes of controls within NIST 800-171: